Sketches by Boz: Illustrations

-The popularity of Dickens's writings was enhanced by the regular inclusion of detailed illustrations to highlight key scenes and characters.
+The popularity of Dickens' writings was enhanced by the regular inclusion of detailed illustrations to highlight key scenes and characters.
 Each sketch typically featured two black-and-white illustrations, as well as an illustration for the wrapper.
 The images were created with wood engravings or metal etchings.
 Dickens worked closely with several illustrators during his career, including George Cruikshank, Hablot Knight Browne (aka "Phiz"), and John Leech.
-The accuracy of the illustrations was of the utmost importance to Dickens, as the drawings portrayed the characters just as he envisioned them, and gave readers valuable insights about the characters' personalities and motives, as well as the plot.
+The accuracy of the illustrations was of the utmost importance to Dickens, as the drawings portrayed the characters just as he envisioned them and gave readers valuable insights about the characters' personalities and motives, as well as the plot.

 Publication

 The earliest version of Sketches by Boz was published by John Macrone in two series: the first as a two-volume set in February 1836, just a month before the publication of the first number of The Pickwick Papers (1836–37), and then a "Second Series" in August 1836.
-After Dickens's fame skyrocketed he purchased the rights to the material from Macrone.
+After Dickens' fame skyrocketed, he purchased the rights to the material from Macrone.